 Cool, Refreshing Springs

-The water temperature of Central Florida's springs holds steady in the low 70s year-round, providing locals and tourist with a place to cool down in the hot Florida summer.
-The springs are also home to manatees during the winter months, when local rivers and lakes are too cold for comfort.
+The water temperature of Central Florida's springs holds steady in the low 70s year-round, providing locals and tourists with a place to cool down in the hot Florida summer.
+The springs are also home to manatees during the winter months when local rivers and lakes are too cool for their comfort.
 But the water isn't the only draw; canoeing, scuba diving, snorkeling, boating, picnicking, and wildlife viewing are all popular activities at Florida springs.

 Florida state parks are open from 8 a.m. until sundown, 365 days a year.
-Generally, entry fees are only a few dollars, but it's wise to call ahead to determine the cost of each park before visiting.
+Generally, entry fees are only a few dollars, but it's wise to call ahead or check online to determine the cost of each park before visiting.